bitcoinmw/bitcoinmw/CONTRIBUTING.md

 - **test**:     Adding missing tests
 - **chore**:    Maintain.
 Changes to the build process or auxiliary tools/libraries/documentation

-For example: `fix: a panick on xxx when grin exiting`.
+For example: `fix: a panick on xxx when bitcoinmw exiting`.
 Please don't worry if you can't find a suitable prefix, this's just optional, not mandatory.

 # BitcoinMW Style Guide